-In this video, watch as I process five different images submitted by members of our Digital Photo Mentor Facebook group and community.
-This is a brand new idea and if it goes over well and you all find this helpful we'll do this again on a regular basis.
+In this video, watch as I do a photo editing demonstration using five different images submitted by members of our Digital Photo Mentor Facebook group and community.

 Thanks to the following people for the use of their images: Sarah K, Sue P, Fran Y, Dan W, Peter S.